The Best Solutions to 9 Common Travel Problems

 SOLUTION: To avoid this travel problem, ensure you have a screenshot with all the necessary info/directions/addresses on your phone and a portable mobile charger.

 Uber is not always available at the destination you are going to, which means you won’t be able to use the app all the time.
-Research what sharing app they are using so you can download it earlier.
+Research what car-sharing app they are using so you can download it earlier.

 4. Lost or Delayed Baggage

 At first, it sounds awful if your baggage doesn’t arrive at your destination once you land.
-However, it can be an advantage for you at the same time :).
+However, it can be an advantage for you at the same time.

-Once you know that your baggage is delayed (it usually happens between international flights if your layover between destinations was too short) or lost, stay calm and proceed to the agent’s desk with your concern.
+Once you know that your baggage is delayed (it usually happens between international flights if your layover between destinations is too short) or lost, stay calm and proceed to the agent’s desk with your concern.

 It happened to me once that my baggage was delayed for a day or two, and I got some compensation from the airline for the inconvenience it caused me.